-______________________________________________________ Currently, I am trying to evaluate wetland restorations for birds, where we try to narrow down the magnitude of wetland restorations in Sweden and quantify the species specific responses.
-While the data set is rather heterogenous, we need to emply more creative data analyses tools in order to standardise the results.
+In other projects I am trying to evaluate wetland restorations for birds, where we try to narrow down the magnitude of wetland restorations in Sweden and quantify the species-specific responses.
+While the data set is rather heterogenous, we need to employ more creative data analysis tools in order to standardise the results.

-I finished my Master’s degree at Lund University in general biology, where I developed my evolutionary thinking.
-My Master’s thesis investigated the effects of urbanisation on the great tit’s cognition.
-I am also a bird enthusiast, and I have been working in the field with a project involving northern wheatears, and nest box populations of tits.
+I finished my PhD degree in 2021 with the tittle Wetland creation and restoration for biodiversity.
+Outcomes of conservation initiatives to benefit birds, amphibians and occasionally fish.
+On the other hand, my Master’s degree thesis at Lund University investigated the effects of urbanisation on the great tit’s cognition.
+I am also a bird enthusiast, and I have been working in the field with a project involving northern wheatears, and nest box populations of tits, and continually am involved in standardised bird ringing.

 Ineta Kačergytė, Debora Arlt, Åke Berg, Michał Żmihorski, Jonas Knape, Zuzanna M. Rosin, Tomas Pärt.
 2021.
 Evaluating created wetlands for bird diversity and reproductive success.
 Biological Conservation, Volume 257, 109084.